ccrudkin/env/README.md

 Add reboot button.
 Push updates to page.
 Requests beyond last 48-hour period, server-side scripts will handle.
+Refactor code.

 ## Notes
-To keep running after exiting PuTTY, use `nohup npm start &` then `exit` before closing.
+1. To keep running after exiting PuTTY, use `nohup npm start &` then `exit` before closing.
 Check on background processes issue with this solution.
+2. Noticed failure to connect BEFORE an initial failed post to mdb.
+So it seems to be the network.
+3. Strategy to catch failures:
+  1. If server fails to connect to mongoDB Atlas, reboot.
+(Opt.: check another connection, like google)
+  2. Run server script on boot.
+  3. Wait 60 seconds after script start before trying to send requests to allow for wifi connection.

 ## Resources
 * [RPIO](https://www.npmjs.com/package/rpio)